bastiencarreres/snsim/README.md

-# Code for simulate sn with sn cosmo
+# Code for simulation of SN Ia using sn cosmo
 ## Installation
 In the setup.py directory use:
 ```